luk27official/platform041/docs/README.md

 Basically, there are a lot of options to extend the game.

 Overall, it was pretty hard to set up all the libraries and files to work.
 Starting with SFML is not really that easy.
 On the other side, once the programmer understands the basics of SFML, it is not hard to extend the game and add new features.
 It is basically harder to think of the level design and game innovations than to add new features.

+## Known "issues"
+- The jump may seem broken because the player can jump mid-air.
+This is done intentionally - it makes the game more interesting.
+The "fix" would be really simple, just check whether the player stands on a wall or on the ground, but as I have mentioned, I do not plan to add this.
+- Enemies do not collide with each other.
+This is done intentionally as well.
+Again, the functionality would be pretty simple to implement, just check for collisions between the enemies.
+- There are no tests included.
+As this project is mostly GUI-oriented, it is not easy to come up with test cases which would be useful.
+- A window with console appears when running the app.
+This could be resolved by linking the app a bit differently.
+But the console window may be minimized and it may show important information when debugging.